• Home

 Maurizio Gattiglio, Chairman, EFFRA

-Thomas Bauernhansl, Head of Institute, Fraunhofer IPA
+Thomas Bauernhansl, Head of Institute, Fraunhofer IPA1.2 Global R&D Cooperation

 Emerging economies have entered the world of complex and innovative value chains, which were previously considered the preserve of developed economies.
 A global Research and Innovation ecosystem is emerging.
 By involving both advanced as well as fast developing Countries, including Brazil, India and China, a shared high value for Advanced Manufacturing is being created.